FormidableLabs/react-fast-compare/README.md

 —This Readme

 Deep checks in `React.memo` or a `shouldComponentUpdate` should not be used blindly.
-First, see if a the default [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) would work for you.
+First, see if the default [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) will work for you.
 If it won't (if you need deep checks), it's wise to make sure you've correctly indentified the bottleneck in your application by [profiling the performance](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab).
 After you've determined that you _do_ need deep equality checks and you've